ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 Example Input
 ~~~~~~~~~~~~~

-The following is a full example of the contents for the paramaters JSON file.
+The following is a full example of the contents for the parameters JSON file.
 To also view the csv files required and examples for how to run multiple simulations,
 please see bushfire_drone_simulation/example_input.